hbowie/pstextmerge/docs/index.md

 Information about events and other items for club consideration are stored in text files, with one event/item per file.

-Note that there are two variants of this file, one labeled "Club Planner" and the other labeled "Club Notes".
+Note that there are two variants of this file that can be produced as an output tab-delimited file, one labeled "Club Planner" and the other labeled "Club Notes".
 The first has only one row per event, while the second has one row per note header in the Notes field for each event.

 <h4 id="folder-structure">Folder Structure</h4>